Historia Brittonum: Overview

-The reference in the Historia Brittonum of Arthur carrying the image of St. Mary on his shoulders during a battle has been interpreted by later commentators as a mistake for Arthur bearing the image of Mary on his shield, the error being caused by the similarity between the words in Welsh.

-The great classicist of the 19th century, Theodor Mommsen, divided the work into seven parts: Preface (Prefatio Nennii Britonum); I. The Six Ages of the World (de sex aetatibus mundi) (§1-6); II.
-History of the Britons (historia Brittonum) (§7-49); III.
-Life of Patrick (vita Patricii) (§50-55); IV.
-Arthuriana (§ 56); V. Genealogies (regum genealogiae cum computo) (§c.
-57–66); VI.
-Cities of Britain (civitates Britanniae) (§66a); VII.
-Wonders of Britain (de mirabilibus Britanniae) (§67—76).

 The Historia Brittonum can be dated to about 829.
 The work was written no earlier than the "fourth year of [the reign of] king Mermenus" (who has been identified as Merfyn Frych ap Gwriad, king of Gwynedd).
 Historians have conservatively assigned 828 to the earliest date for the work, which is consistent with the statement in chapter 4 that "from the Passion of Christ 796 years have passed.
 But from his Incarnation are 831 years".

+The 19th-century classicist Theodor Mommsen divided the work into seven parts: